 Andrew is now a senior dietitian at Hawke’s Bay hospital where he has worked for 10 years gaining experience in all areas of nutrition and disease.
 He is currently the inpatient dietitian for ICU, Surgical and Medical wards at Hawkes Bay hospital.
 Andrew has also supported many patients through Bariatric surgery.

 Craig is a physiotherapist with a wide range of training and experience.
-Craig trained at Robert Gordon University, Aberdeen, Scotland and has ten years hospital physiotherapy experience covering cardiology, respiratory, falls prevention and post stroke.
-He is working in the community in concussion rehabilitation and general musculoskeletal therapy.
-He is undertaking further training in Robin McKenzie method of physiotherapy.
+He trained at Robert Gordon University, Aberdeen, Scotland and has over ten years hospital physiotherapy experience covering cardiology, respiratory, vestibular, and acute surgical care.
+Craig is currently working in the community with concussion, injury rehabilitation, and general musculoskeletal therapy clients.
+He is undertaking further training in the McKenzie method of physiotherapy.

-Craig is available for fitness assessments, exercise prescription and falls prevention therapy.
+Craig is available for fitness assessments, exercise prescription, vestibular assessment and treatment.